drocheam/optrace/docs/source/usage/spectrum.rst

 **Blackbody Radiator**

-A blackbody radiator, following Planck's law, with a specific temperature ``T`` in Kelvin is initialized with:
+A blackbody radiator, following Planck's law, with a specific temperature :python:`T` in Kelvin is initialized with:

 .. testcode::

    spec = ot.LightSpectrum("Blackbody", T=3890, val=2)

-The ``val`` parameter defines the peak value in W/nm.
+The :python:`val` parameter defines the peak value in W/nm.

 **User Function**

-For the user it is also possible to create an own function with the ``func`` parameter.
+For the user it is also possible to create an own function with the :python:`func` parameter.
 This function must take wavelength array in nm as input and also return a numpy array with the same shape.

 .. testcode::

    spec = ot.LightSpectrum("Function", func=lambda wl: np.arctan(wl - 520)**2)

-If a function with multiple parameters is utilized, additional arguments can be put in the ``func_args`` parameter dictionary.
+If a function with multiple parameters is utilized, additional arguments can be put in the :python:`func_args` parameter dictionary.

 .. testcode::

    spec = ot.LightSpectrum("Function", func=lambda wl, c: np.arctan(wl - c)**2, func_args=dict(c=489))

-For discrete datasets the ``"Data"`` mode proves useful.
-In this case the ``LightSpectrum()`` constructor takes a wavelength array ``wls`` and a value array ``vals``, both being the same shape and one dimensional numpy arrays.
+For discrete datasets the :python:`"Data"` mode proves useful.
+In this case the |LightSpectrum| constructor takes a wavelength array :python:`wls` and a value array :python:`vals`, both being the same shape and one dimensional numpy arrays.

 .. testcode::